-South County Distillers announced last week the launch of their inaugural batch of spirits, including vodka and gin.
+South County Distillers announced last week the launch of their inaugural batch of spirits (does anyone know why alcohol is called spirits anyway), including vodka and gin.
 The sister company of Grey Sail Brewing of Rhode Island planned production of spirits this winter, but when COVID-19 hit they quickly turned their production over to making hand sanitizer for front-line workers.
 South County’s vodka and gin are produced from grain to glass at their campus in Westerly.

 “We are extremely excited to share our first batch of spirits, a true labor of love,” said Jennifer Brinton, co-owner of South County Distillers in a press release.
 “South County Distillers is unique in that we produce everything on site starting with the mashing of the grains, fermentation, distilling, and to your glass.”